MajorTanya/HnKRocks-Router/README.md

     - [Updating `/latest`, `/since`, and `/next`](#updating-latest-since-and-next)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Several Aliases are available for convenience.

-_All routes are relative to the base URL `https://hnk.rocks`._

 ---